Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Licking rocks and minerals in geology is a common practice to define some kind of minerals and, of course, a bunch of fun.
-Some minerals have a well-distinct taste, and liking can solve identification questions in a second.
+Licking rocks and minerals in geology is a common practice that defines some minerals and is fun.
+Some minerals have a well-distinct taste, and liking can solve identification questions quickly.
 But be careful.
 It is not safe to lick any rock because some minerals are toxic.
-Avoid licking bright colored yellow, orange, red, and green minerals.
+Avoid licking bright-colored yellow, orange, red, and green minerals.

 Licking the rocks and minerals is used to define some particular minerals.
 Halite, commonly known as salt, and sylvite can be easily identified by licking because of their salty taste.
 Licking rocks can help to distinguish halite and sylvite from visually similar quartz, calcite, and gypsum.